hugoaita/Getting-and-Cleaning-Data-Project/CodeBook.md

 To understand how the data was collected, see the Appendix.
 #### Time-domain signals
 * Average time domain acceleration in the X, Y and Z directions:
-  * timeDomainBodyAcceleration-Mean-X
+  * timeDomainBodyAccelerometer-Mean-X
-  * timeDomainBodyAcceleration-Mean-Y
+  * timeDomainBodyAccelerometer-Mean-Y
-  * timeDomainBodyAcceleration-Mean-Z
+  * timeDomainBodyAccelerometer-Mean-Z
 * Standard deviation of time-domain body acceleration in the X, Y and Z directions:
-  * timeDomainBodyAcceleration-StandardDeviation-X
+  * timeDomainBodyAccelerometer-StandardDeviation-X
-  * timeDomainBodyAcceleration-StandardDeviation-Y
+  * timeDomainBodyAccelerometer-StandardDeviation-Y
-  * timeDomainBodyAcceleration-StandardDeviation-Z
+  * timeDomainBodyAccelerometer-StandardDeviation-Z
 * Average time-domain gravity in the X, Y and Z directions:
-  * timeDomainGravityAcceleration-Mean-X
+  * timeDomainGravityAccelerometer-Mean-X
-  * timeDomainGravityAcceleration-Mean-Y
+  * timeDomainGravityAccelerometer-Mean-Y
-  * timeDomainGravityAcceleration-Mean-Z
+  * timeDomainGravityAccelerometer-Mean-Z
 * Standard deviation of the time-domain gravity acceleration in the X, Y and Z directions
-  * timeDomainGravityAcceleration-StandardDeviation-X
+  * timeDomainGravityAccelerometer-StandardDeviation-X
-  * timeDomainGravityAcceleration-StandardDeviation-Y
+  * timeDomainGravityAccelerometer-StandardDeviation-Y
-  * timeDomainGravityAcceleration-StandardDeviation-Z
+  * timeDomainGravityAccelerometer-StandardDeviation-Z
 * Average time-domain body acceleration jerk in the X, Y and Z directions:
-  * timeDomainBodyAccelerationJerk-Mean-X
+  * timeDomainBodyAccelerometerJerk-Mean-X
-  * timeDomainBodyAccelerationJerk-Mean-Y
+  * timeDomainBodyAccelerometerJerk-Mean-Y
- * timeDomainBodyAccelerationJerk-Mean-Z
+ * timeDomainBodyAccelerometerJerk-Mean-Z
 * Standard deviation of the time-domain body acceleration jerk in the X, Y and Z directions:
-  * timeDomainBodyAccelerationJerk-StandardDeviation-X
+  * timeDomainBodyAccelerometerJerk-StandardDeviation-X
-  * timeDomainBodyAccelerationJerk-StandardDeviation-Y
+  * timeDomainBodyAccelerometerJerk-StandardDeviation-Y
-  * timeDomainBodyAccelerationJerk-StandardDeviation-Z
+  * timeDomainBodyAccelerometerJerk-StandardDeviation-Z
 * Average time-domain body angular velocity in the X, Y and Z directions:
   * timeDomainBodyGyroscope-Mean-X
   * timeDomainBodyGyroscope-Mean-Y